This post was last Updated on September 17, 2020

 When we talk about having a nude holiday in Croatia, we easily think of Istria.
-The half-peninsula in the north of the country which is only a couple of hours drive from Italy, Switzerland, Slovenia, Austria and even Germany.
+The half-peninsula in the north of the country which is only a couple of hours drive from Italy, Switzerland, Slovenia, Austria, and even Germany.
 Istria fulfills all of the naturist’s wishes, also those who like to do something more during their naked vacation than nude sunbathing.
-Huge FKK campings, nudist resorts and nude beaches cover more or less the whole place.
+Huge FKK campings, nudist resorts, and nude beaches cover more or less the whole place.
 It’s like a naturist province with some small textile parts.
 But what if we told you that there’s more to the country?
 Much more!

-Thanks to Tadej & Tamara, our fellow bloggers and readers of Naked Wanderings we got this wonderful map, feel free to share it.
+Thanks to Tadej & Tamara, our fellow bloggers, and readers of Naked Wanderings we got this wonderful map, feel free to share it.

 Topless sunbathing in Croatia

 This made us wonder… While Croatia gets more or less the same tourists as other European coastal countries, why is topless sunbathing decreasing everywhere except here?
-We’ve always liked to blame the fashion industry, because if every woman would sunbathe topless, they would lose a significant part of their income.
+We’ve always liked to blame the fashion industry because if every woman would sunbathe topless, they would lose a significant part of their income.
 For them, sharing isn’t exactly caring.
 But maybe there’s more to it.
 Exposing our body, whether it’s completely or only half of it, has a direct link with freedom.
 People feel more freely by going naked but also need to be free in order to feel comfortable taking off their clothes.
 With the recent terrorist attacks all over Western Europe, lot’s of fear has gotten into the minds of many, and fear is a huge enemy of freedom.
 Could it be that this fear is what’s holding back women to go topless on public beaches in many countries except Croatia?

 Naturism during the Yugoslavia times

 Time for a little history and geography lesson before we continue.
 Croatia has only been an independent country since 1991.
-Before that it was part of a much bigger country called Yugoslavia, which also contained the now independent countries Slovenia, Serbia, Bosnia and Herzegovina, Montenegro, Macedonia and Kosovo.
+Before that, it was part of a much bigger country called Yugoslavia, which also contained the now independent countries Slovenia, Serbia, Bosnia and Herzegovina, Montenegro, Macedonia, and Kosovo.
 During the sixties and seventies, Yugoslavia was a very stable country, even though it was a communist nation and the life standard was comparable with the Western European countries.
 During those times, nudism was booming in the country, tourists came from all over Europe to go naked on Yugoslavia’s beaches and in 1972 the country hosted the Naturist World Congress.

 We can think of a couple of reasons for this.
 First of all, the communist idea is that everyone is the same.
-Whatever your job our background, you’re addressed and paid the same as everyone else (we’re leaving out the huge corruption of course).
+Whatever your job or background, you’re addressed and paid the same as everyone else (we’re leaving out the huge corruption of course).
 Also for nudists, equality is an important factor.
-Secondly, in communism there is no religion.
-So there are no priests, imams, rabbis or whatever telling you that you’ll go to hell if you take off your clothes among others.
+Secondly, in communism, there is no religion.
+So there are no priests, imams, rabbis, or whatever telling you that you’ll go to hell if you take off your clothes among others.
 And lastly, there was welfare.
 The times were good and the people felt free.
 There it is again: Freedom.

 Naturist holidays in Croatia today

 And then the shit hit the fan and a war was started.
 We’re not going into detail, you can read all about this on Wiki if you like, but people got scared.
-Scared of the government, scared of the world powers and scared of their compatriots.
+Scared of the government, scared of the world powers, and scared of their compatriots.
 The nudist habits decreased to below zero.

-When you look at above map, you see that there are many nudist opportunities in Croatia, ranging from campgrounds to resorts to beaches.
+When you look at the above map, you see that there are many nudist opportunities in Croatia, ranging from campgrounds to resorts to beaches.
 As we said in the introduction, Istria is by far the most famous for its nudist places, but along the whole coastline and on every island you never have to drive far to be able to bare it all.
 On our tour through Croatia, we took this map as our guide and tried to visit as many places as possible, but once in a while, we noticed something different.
-On our second day for example, we followed a random walking trail leading towards some Croatian name of which we expected that it would be a village.
+On our second day, for example, we followed a random walking trail leading towards some Croatian name of which we expected that it would be a village.
 It turned out to be a beach.
 When we entered through the bushes, the first thing we saw was a naked family.
 We struggled a little about what to do, but the woman waved at us saying “please, pass by.
 We’re just sitting at the entrance because it’s easier for the kids”.
 Once we passed them we found an amazing rock beach, with here and there people relaxing.
 All naked.
 This place was not on the map.